 Things to see & do on Waiheke Island

-Endless experiences await on an Waiheke Island trip.
+Endless experiences await on a Waiheke Island trip.
 You can laze on its white-sand beaches.
 You’ll indulge in some of the finest food & drink near Auckland.
 It’s all here.
 While you won’t fit in everything in one day, start your journey with these best things to do on Waiheke Island.

 Oneroa Beach

 Oneroa Beach is perched upon a sheltered bay on the northern coast of Waiheke Island.
-The beach a great place to start your exploration of the island.
+The beach is a great place to start your exploration of the island.
 Oneroa Beach numbers among the most beautiful beaches in Auckland.
-It’s popular for its pristine golden sands, gentle surf, and assortment of activities.
+It’s popular for its pristine golden sands, gentle surf, and an assortment of activities.

 Best of all is the beach’s prime location.
 Oneroa is the first bus stop after the ferry terminal.
 The beach sits on the edge of Oneroa, the island’s main town.